Table of Contents

 - It doesn’t give much rebound force.

-- Used in assembling or disassembling parts.
+- They are used in assembling or disassembling parts.

 - It comes with a safe, plastic, or metal body.